 In other words: Is there a larger market for this?
 What do I think?
 Will publishing houses agree with me and buy this?

-And this is a very difficult thing to say for sure.
-TWILIGHT was rejected by a dozen or so agents because, I bet, most people didn’t see a market for teen vampire romance.
-They were wrong.
-Very wrong.
-In order to keep up on trends, I talk to editors and read publisher catalogs, follow publisher and librarian blogs, read industry publications, go to trade shows, the whole shebang.
+Since I don’t have a crystal ball, I talk to editors and read publisher catalogs, follow publisher and librarian blogs, read industry publications, go to trade shows, the whole shebang.
 I also stop into every book vendor I see (from the neighborhood indie to big box stores to the airport) to browse and see what books are on the shelves there (what books that store is selling and keeping in stock because that store sees demand for those books).
 I see what queries I’m getting in and listen to rumors about the next big thing.
 Even with all this research, I don’t know everything that will succeed in the marketplace.
 Some books that I’m sure will sell, don’t.
 Other books that I’m iffy on, go to auction.